Over fifty members and guests had a most convivial and entertaining evening organised by Alan at the Downe Arms.

 'What We Do' Main Pages:

-moreOur convivial weekly meetings form a platform for our eclectic speakers.
-We learn of many varied interests.
-‘Special events’ such as Burns night, Christmas celebrations and visits to places of refreshment add to the opportunities for fellowship and fun.
+moreAt our convivial weekly meetings we welcome speakers - we learn of many varied interests.
+‘Special events’ such as Burns night, Christmas celebrations and visits to places of interest (and refreshment) add to the opportunities for fellowship and fun.

 more- not our core business; but we have rattled buckets in aid of disasters; run tombolas at music events, organised car parking at shows,sold plants at (our own) community fair, run raffles, organised events such as Dragon Boats – & had fun!